jackTabsCode/asphalt/README.md

 #### Codegen

 -   `typescript`: boolean (optional)
-    -   Generate a Typescript definition file.
+    -   Generate a TypeScript definition file.
 -   `style`: "flat" | "nested" (optional)
-    -   The code-generation style to use.
-Defaults to `flat`, which makes accessing assets feel like writing file paths.
-You may consider using `nested` if you are not a TypeScript user, however, as Luau does not support template literal types.
+    -   The code generation style to use.
+Defaults to `flat`, which lets you index assets as if they were paths.
+You may consider using `nested` if you are not a TypeScript user as Luau does not support template literal types.
 -   `strip_extensions`: boolean (optional)
     -   Whether to strip the file extension.
 Defaults to `false` for the same reason described above.
 -   `content`: boolean (optional)